No compromise on Crimea: Mejlis warns against false peace in Ukraine through territorial concessions

 The statement reinforced that Crimea remains both the homeland of the indigenous Crimean Tatar people and an integral part of Ukraine.
 Therefore, any decisions about the peninsula’s territorial status or governance must involve both the Crimean Tatar people and the Ukrainian state.

-The Mejlis of the Crimean Tatar people is the de facto representative body of the Crimean Tatars since 1991.
-While it initially lacked official recognition under Ukrainian law, it gained some institutional acknowledgment in 1999 when President Leonid Kuchma established the Council of Representatives of the Crimean Tatar People, composed entirely of Milliy Mejlis members.
+The Mejlis of the Crimean Tatar people has been the de facto representative body of the Crimean Tatars since 1991.
+While it initially lacked official recognition under Ukrainian law, it gained some institutional acknowledgement in 1999 when President Leonid Kuchma established the Council of Representatives of the Crimean Tatar People, composed entirely of Milliy Mejlis members.

-Despite its previous informal status, numerous international organisations, including the UN General Assembly and OSCE, have recognized the Mejlis as the Crimean Tatars’ representative body.
+Despite its previous informal status, numerous international organisations, including the UN General Assembly and OSCE, have recognised the Mejlis as the Crimean Tatars’ representative body.

 Under Ukraine’s 2021 Law “On Indigenous Peoples,” indigenous peoples now have the right to establish representative bodies that can make decisions on their behalf, in accordance with Ukrainian law.